Updated on 02/19/2024

 However, since the 80s, thanks to some ethnic-educational projects, the community of Palenqueros of San Basilio now proudly promotes its creole language as their identity symbol.

-Romani is the language spoken by the Romani or Roma communities, those we know as gypsies.
-The Roma population is originally from northeast India and because of its nomadic lifestyle, has spread across the globe.
+Romani is the language spoken by the Romani or Roma communities, also known as gypsies.
+The Roma people are originally from northeast India and have a nomadic lifestyle that has spread them across the world.

-There are two gypsy languages reported in the country: the Romani and Rumeniaste.
-The first one is spoken by the Rom population that lives mainly in Barranquilla, Bogotá, Cali, Cartagena, Cúcuta, Girón, Itagüí, Pasto y Sogamoso.
-Rumeniaste is spoken by the Ludar gypsy community located in Cúcuta and some parts of the Atlantic coast.
+In Colombia, there are about 5,000 to 8,000 Roma people who arrived since the colonial times.
+They speak two varieties of Romani: Romani and Rumeniaste.
+Romani is spoken by the Rom population that lives mainly in Barranquilla, Bogota, Cali, Cartagena, Cucuta, Giron, Itagui, Pasto y Sogamoso.
+Rumeniaste is spoken by the Ludar gypsy community located in Cucuta and some parts of the Atlantic coast.

-There is a National Federation of the Deaf of Colombia (Fenascol) and a National Institute for the Deaf (INSOR), which have published language manuals and the basic dictionary of Colombian sign language.
-Here you can download it.
+There are some organizations that promote and support the Colombian sign language, such as the National Federation of the Deaf of Colombia (Fenascol) and the National Institute for the Deaf (INSOR).
+They have published manuals and dictionaries of Colombian sign language that you can download here.

 As you see, apart from English and other unspecified languages, the Guajiro or Wayuunaki in La Guajira, Paez in Cauca and Embera in Choco are the most popular languages after Spanish, spoken by native cultures.